GLORIOUS: Digital Poetry in Today’s Russia

 Young Russophonia: new Russian-language literature in English.
 A full issue of the US translation journal Words without Borders, co-edited by Hilah Kohen and Josephine von Zitzewitz.
+The concept was introduced at ALTA43, as Translating Young Generations from Russia and Beyond.
 If you missed the launch, you can watch it here.

 Three Observations, Untitled: poems by Ksenia Zheludova in English translation, translated by Josephine von Zitzewitz, published in Words without Borders magazine.

 Galina Rymbu's "Moia Vagina": guest lecture by Josephine von Zitzewitz for the University of Trier's Lyrik in Transition project, on one of the most talked-about internet poems of 2020.

 Translating Living Russian Poets: Experiences of Collaboration : Josephine von Zitzewitz introduces three poet-translator pairs.
 In collaboration with Pushkin House, London.

 Young Russian Writers in Conversation I: Translator Fiona Bell interviews playwright Olga Ezhova for ALTA43 - the virtual convention of the American Literary Translators Association.

 Young Russian Writers in Conversation II: Translator Annie Fisher interviews poet and fiction writer Ksenia Buksha for ALTA43 - the virtual convention of the American Literary Translators Association.

 Young Russian Writers in Conversation III: Translator Josephine von Zitzewitz interviews poet Ksenia Zheludova for ALTA43 - the virtual convention of the American Literary Translators Association.